Explorations Series - Ageing in Australia: Changes, choices and challenges

 About Dr Belinda Cash

 Dr Belinda Cash is a social worker who specialises in mental health and social gerontology.
 Belinda works full time at Charles Sturt University, where she teaches into the social work and gerontology programs and is a researcher with the Institute of Land, Water and Society.
-Belinda is the National President of the Australian Association of Gerontology Student and Early Career Group and Deputy Lead of the CSU Ageing Well Cross-Faculty Research Group.
+Belinda is the National President of the Australian Association of Gerontology Student and Early Career Group and Deputy Lead of the Charles Sturt Ageing Well Cross-Faculty Research Group.